dnesting/venmoslack/README.md

    $ gcloud app deploy
    ```

+7. Visit the AppEngine URL for your new app and configure it.

 ## Configuration

 Within `app.yaml` you will want to set the `ADMIN` environment variable to point to a Google